marcolanfranchi/lisa/README.md

 # speaker-recognition

-A machine learning pipeline for classifying a speaker from their voice.
+A machine learning pipeline that classifies a speaker by their voice.

----

 ## Project Structure